AlexisMasseron/copyrightly.io/README.md

     ✓ shouldn't be paused by a non-owner
 ```

-From ZeppelinOS' AdminUpgradeabilityProxy, that Registry is upgradable and retains state after an update
+From ZeppelinOS' *AdminUpgradeabilityProxy*, that *Registry* is upgradable and retains state after an update
 after it is upgraded by the proxy admin.
 Then, that the proxy admin cannot use the proxy to
-call the underlying Registry contract, required for security reasons.
+call the underlying *Registry* contract, required for security reasons.
 Finally, that the Registry
 cannot be re-initialized after it has been already initialized during the initial deployment
 (migration).
-This behaviour is required to make Registry upgradable, inherited by extending
+This behavior is required to make Registry upgradable, inherited by extending

 [registry_upgradeability.test.js](test/registry_upgradeability.test.js)
 ```